genesiscommunitysuccess/docs/docs/02_database/02_database-concepts/02_subscribe.md

 Subscribe operations enable code to react to database changes, rather than [polling](/getting-started/glossary/glossary/#polling) for changes.
-Code can either just listen to changes, or use a combined read/subscribe operation.
+Code can either listen to changes, or use a combined read/subscribe operation.
 These mixed read/subscribe operations are useful.

 Subscriptions are limited to a single table or view.